-1905: Dag Hammarskjold, the second Secretary-General of the United Nations (1953-1961), in Jonkoping, Sweden.
-He died in a plane crash in what was then the Belgian Congo under mysterious circumstances in 1961 and was the first Secretary General to die while holding office.
+1905: Dag Hammarskjold, the second Secretary-General of the United Nations (1953-1961), is born in in Jonkoping, Sweden.
+Hammarskjold will die in a plane crash in what was then the Belgian Congo under mysterious circumstances in 1961 .
+Secretary General Hammarskjold is the first SG to die while holding office.
 President John F Kennedy referred to him as “The greatest statesman of our century,” and he was posthumously awarded the 1961 Nobel Peace Prize.
 While it is rumored that Hammarskjold was homosexual, it never seems to have been proven in any consequential way.
 Still, we honor his birthday here for the amazing leaps he made toward world peace as the Secretary General.

 1967: Ian Campbell Dunn writes to Antony Grey, secretary of the Homosexual Law Reform Society in London, about establishing a chapter in Scotland.
 Grey refuses because of problems with another branch.

 1975: The Annual Conference of the Metropolitan Community Church is held in Dallas, Texas.
 Among the speakers was Elaine Noble, who was the first person to be elected to public office while running openly as a lesbian.
 Noble was elected to the Massachusetts House of Representatives for two terms starting in January 1975.
 She was the first openly lesbian or gay candidate elected to a state legislature

 1978: 43 years ago today The Village People’s first hit single “Macho Man” debuts in Billboard’s Top 40 Hits chart.
 Feel old yet?

 1981: Tennis player Martina Navratilova is outed by reporter Steve Goldstein of the New York Daily News.
 But comes out publicly through a column written by Skip Bayless.
 After all is said and done very few are surprised she’s a lesbian.
 And very few actually care.